About this listing

 Belfast is also great base for exploring Belfast and the Antrim coast (including the Giant's Causeway), but also further South (90 mins by car from Dublin airport).
 I have plenty of off street parking if you are hiring a car.

 Londonderry/Derry is a vibrant, historic walled city is undergoing a renaissance.
 It was voted fourth in Lonely Planets must see world cities.
-This year it is the UK City of Culture 2013 - (website hidden)
+This year it is the UK City of Culture 2013 - (URL HIDDEN)

 which means it will host a wealth of cultural events.
 This is only just over an hour's drive away or you could take the train from Belfast, which Michael Palin described as one of the world's great train journeys.